pbellon/feed/README.md

 The main parts of the app are:

 - `apps/web` next.js frontend app
-- `apps/api` fastify API application
+- `apps/api` fastify API application + SQLite database
 - `packages/types` shared types & schemas between the front and the API
 - `packages/eslint-config` shared configs for eslint